 One standard piece of advice for people approaching retirement is first to pay off as much debt as possible.
 This makes perfect sense regarding higher-interest debt such as credit card balances, personal loans, and auto loans.
 But is paying off your mortgage early a decision that makes financial sense?
 After all, for most people, that represents the largest chunk of debt.

-That not depends on your financial situation.
+That depends on your financial situation.

 Here are some factors to consider when trying to decide if paying off your mortgage is right for you: